jsumners/jrfom.com/content/posts/2022/05/08/chain-waxing/index.md

 ## Preparing The Chain

 Before the chain can be waxed it needs to be completely free of any current lubricant and debris.
-This is best done with a completely new, unused, chain, but can be done with a relatively fresh chain.
+This is best done with a completely new, unused chain, but can be done with a relatively fresh chain.
 When I started this experiment I had about 200 miles on my chain.
 The further the chain has been ridden, the less "worth it" it will be to clean it and wax it.
 I wish I had started with